-In addition, the finalised tender dossier (see Section 5.3.2.) must be submitted to the European Commission either at the same time or in advance to demonstrate that the proposed contract notice corresponds to the objectives of the contract.
+In addition, the finalised tender dossier (see Section 5.3.2.) must be submitted to the European Commission either at the same time or in advance to demonstrate that the proposed contract notice/additional information about the contract notice correspond to the objectives of the contract.

 The contract notice must state clearly, precisely and completely the subject of the contract and the contracting authority.
-If the contract notice is also published locally, it must be identical to the contract notice published on the website of DG International Cooperation and Development and appear at the same time.
+No estimated value or available budget is to be indicated in the contract notice.
+Instead, the contracting authority will provide an estimation of the volume of the purchase as short description of the contract notice, in order to give the necessary elements allowing the economic operators to prepare and submit offers.
+If the contract notice and additional information about the contract notice are also published locally, it must be identical to the ones published on the Official Journal of the European Union, F&T portal\and appear at the same time.